tomorisakura/goodluck/README.md

 # goodluck
-this my first html and css code
+this my first html and css code with ajax using vanila javascript